On a skinny stretch of land on the fringe of the southern headlands at the gates of Sydney Harbor is Watsons Bay.

 3. Hike one of the popular trails

-All of the walking tracks around Watsons Bay are beginner friendly with the terrain mostly flat, and on paths & walkways.
+All of the walking tracks around Watsons Bay are among the best waterfront walking tracks in Sydney.
+They are also are beginner-friendly with the terrain mostly flat, and on sealed paths & walkways.

 You can find tracks that head out of the area towards Bondi Beach on the east coast, or towards Rose Bay on the west harborside.

-Both walks offer great coastal views on the way, but I wanted to focus on the Watsons Bay Coastal walk.
+Both walks offer great coastal views on the way, but I wanted to focus on the Watsons Bay Coastal walk up to South Head.